Introduction

 Regular audits help identify and rectify compliance gaps, ensuring that all regulatory obligations are consistently met.
 These audits should assess adherence to RG 104, RG 105, and RG 166, among other relevant guides. - Appoint a Compliance Officer

-Designating a compliance officer responsible for overseeing regulatory adherence can enhance your organisation’s compliance framework.
+Designating a compliance officer, often with the support of specialised AFSL lawyers, responsible for overseeing regulatory adherence can enhance your organisation’s compliance framework.
 This role involves staying updated with ASIC guidelines and ensuring that all departments comply with the necessary regulations. - Implement Comprehensive Risk Management Systems

 Effective risk management is critical for mitigating potential compliance issues.
 Establishing systems that identify, assess, and manage risks in line with RG 104 guidelines ensures that your business can proactively address challenges. - Stay Informed on Regulatory Updates